greyhats13/phl-store/README.md

 In this case, we use a mono repo where Terraform code, GitOps repo (Helm), & services are all stored in one repository.
 CI/CD triggers can vary for each community or company.
 Here, we use the Gitflow branching strategy.
 Okay, let’s continue.

 From the diagram, there are 5 stages:
-  1. Check out code
+- Check out code
-  2. Unit Test & Coverage
+- Unit Test & Coverage stages
-  •	In the second step, we run unit tests & check coverage.
+- In the second step, we run unit tests & check coverage.
 GitHub Actions do the unit tests, & the reports are uploaded to artifacts for Sonar analysis.
 We use SonarQube for code quality & security analysis.
 But since we only have Docker images, we use SonarCloud.io as an alternative.
 I also removed the ./app binary from the zylwin/phl-store:latest image.
-  3. Build & Tagging
+- Build & Tagging stages
   •	Here, GitHub Actions build Docker images & tag them with the image SHA based on push events to the master or dev branch.
 After tagging, the images are pushed to the ECR registry.
 Authentication is done using GitHub OIDC.
-  4. Deployment with ArgoCD
+- Deployment with ArgoCD
-  •	In this step, deployment happens after GitHub Actions have pushed the image tags.
+In this step, deployment happens after GitHub Actions have pushed the image tags.
-  •	ArgoCD clones the repository & uses sed to replace the image tag with the pushed image SHA in the Helm chart.
+ArgoCD clones the repository & uses sed to replace the image tag with the pushed image SHA in the Helm chart.
   •	We replace appVersion in Chart.yaml with the new image tag.
 ArgoCD sees the change & syncs the desired state with the live state in EKS.
 Ideally, we use canary deployments, but due to time constraints, we do a rolling update instead.
-  5. End to End Testing
+- End to End Testing
   •	After deployment, we run end-to-end tests.
 a.
 API Testing with Newman
   •	We use a Postman collection with pre-request & post-response scripts.